 Our vision for the future

-Diversity and inclusion are strengths we value.
+Equity, diversity, and inclusion are strengths we value.

 At Alexander Holburn, we are building a more diverse and inclusive workplace.
-As our lawyers have been serving members of our community for 50 years, we recognize the importance of fostering a work environment representative of the community around us.
-Our goal is to integrate diversity and inclusion into the firm’s framework by creating an environment that:
+As our lawyers have been serving members of our community for over 50 years, we recognize the importance of fostering a work environment representative of the community around us.
+Our goal is to integrate equity, diversity and inclusion into the firm’s framework by creating an environment that:

 - Welcomes and values diversity among our staff, lawyers, and clients;